-The installation of grab bars and more importantly, where to put them is a very common home improvement for making the home safer as older adults age in place.
+The installation of grab bars and more importantly, where to put them is a very common home improvement project for making the home safer as older adults age in place.

-So, where do you put grab bars in a bathroom? – For maximum safety, one or two grab bars should be installed by the toilet, up to three in the shower and / or bathtub and anywhere else in the bathroom where someone would need help to balance themselves or to stand up.
+So, where do you put grab bars in a bathroom? – For maximum safety, one or two grab bars should be installed by the toilet, up to three in the shower and / or bathtub, and anywhere else in the bathroom where someone would need help to balance themselves or to stand up.

 Placement Of Grab Bars Around The Toilet